LSDOlab/omtools/docs/_src_docs/examples/outer/outer.rst

 Outer
 ======
-This function allows you to take the inner product.
+This function allows you to take the outer product.

 Examples for all the possible use cases are provided below.